 Engakuji Temple is the head of a branch school of the Rinzai sect of Zen Buddhism.
 It is very close to Kita-Kamakura station and houses the largest bell in Kamakura.

 Engakuji was founded in 1282 for the repose of the souls (both Japanese and Mongolian) of those killed in the attempted invasions of Japan by Kublai Khan in 1274 and 1281.
-It is one of the five major Rinzai Zen temples, its first abbot having been Chinese.
+It is one of the five major Rinzai Zen temples and the largest of the five.
+Engakuji's first abbot was Chinese.
 Many of its buildings were destroyed in the Great Kanto Earthquake of 1923.
 Therefore, most of the buildings standing now are 20th century reconstructions.

 Engakuji became especially prominent as a major Zen temple in the 19th century when Zen began to spread to Western countries.

-Check out the Shari-den, or Shrine of the Sacred Tooth of the Buddha, housing the relic gifted to the Shogun Sanetomo Minamoto from China.
+Check out the Shari-den, or Shrine of the Sacred Tooth of the Buddha in the Shozoku-in sub-temple, housing the relic gifted to the Shogun Sanetomo Minamoto from China.
 Built in the 13th century Kara (i.e. Chinese) style, the building itself is a National Treasure.

 The Hakuroku-do or Cave of the White Deer, is where a herd of divine white deer are said to have emerged from to listen to the sermon of the temple's founder the day it opened.